Accounting for sources of uncertainty

 Model and parameter uncertainty

-OpenMalaria allows to take into account model and parameter uncertainty through varying ‘model variants’ Smith et al 2012.
+• OpenMalaria provides a mechanism to account for model and parameter uncertainty by varying model variants.
+This approach allows the user to explore different model configurations and their impact on simulation outcomes.
+For more information, refer to the work by Smith et al 2012.
 In the initial framework release, only the base model is included.
+Future updates may include additional model variants.